-This work was supported in part by the Office of Naval Research under Grant N00014-13-1-0228.
+This work was supported in part by the Department of the Navy, Office of Naval Research under grant N00014-13-1-0228.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the Office of Naval Research.